Peoria announces diversity directory initiative - NewsBreak

 Mackinaw food pantry struggles as demand increases

-MACKINAW (Heart of Illinois ABC) - With the rising cost of goods, food pantry’s have become more essential for some people.
+MACKINAW (25 News Now) - With the rising cost of goods, food pantry’s have become more essential for some people.
 In the Village of Mackinaw, many rely on one of the only pantries there.
-“With the price of everything going up, gas prices, electricity bills, everything, we were...
+“With the price of everything going up, gas prices, electricity bills, everything, we were feeling...

 Woman participates in St. Jude run ‘virtually’

-GERMANTOWN HILLS (Heart of Illinois ABC) - After 14 years running the St. Jude Memphis to Peoria Run, Jan Marks was determined to keep her streak no matter how creative she had to get.
-Due to medical reasons Marks couldn’t join her team in the run this year, but that...
+GERMANTOWN HILLS (WEEK) - After 14 years running the St. Jude Memphis to Peoria Run, Jan Marks was determined to keep her streak no matter how creative she had to get.
+Due to medical reasons Marks couldn’t join her team in the run this year, but that did not mean she didn’t run.
+Marks decided to run her miles at home.
+She kept up with her team’s miles while her neighbors cheer her on.

 IN THIS ARTICLE